quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2B001--Financial-Data-Engineering/2fde_part13_Summary.md

 :p What is the transactional guarantee in DSS?
 ??x
 Transactional guarantees ensure that all instructions within a single transaction are either fully committed or not executed at all, maintaining the integrity of the data state.
-This means that if you have $10,000 and attempt to buy a book for $50 and a car for $10,000 in one transaction, your final balance must be exactly $9,950 or zero, not negative.
+This means that if you have $10,000 and attempt to buy a book for $50 and a car for $10,000 in one transaction, your final balance must be exactly$9,950 or zero, not negative.

 For example:
 ```java